Night Wakings Out of Nowhere

 4. Milestones Matter

 Developmental milestones can certainly impact sleep.
 Rolling, talking, standing, etc. are big milestones for your little one!
-We have seen many a waking caused by a child working through some of these milestones in the middle of the night.
-Our best advice is to offer plenty of “practice time” in the daytime hours, and resist introducing a prop into sleep when dealing with those night wakings.
+We have seen many a middle-of-the-night waking caused by a child working through some of these milestones.
+The brain has a biological urge to practice new skills.
+Sometimes this practice time can occur in the middle of the night.
+Our best advice is to offer plenty of “practice time” in the daytime hours.
+Most importantly, resist introducing a prop into sleep when dealing with those night wakings.

 5. Be a Sleep Prop Detective

-Most likely you have already done some work on independent sleep, but you may need to go a little further with this if your baby starts waking again.
-Anything that you do to lull your baby to sleep becomes something he may call out for when he stirs in the wee hours.
-This includes anything you do to get him drowsy, like a bottle or a lullaby.
-You don’t have to take these special parts of your bedtime routine away, but you may consider moving them up to the start so that your little one is wide awake when you put him down in the crib.
+Most likely you have already done some work on independent sleep, but you may need to dig a little deeper if your baby starts waking more routinely again.
+Anything that you do to lull your baby to sleep may become something he may call out for when he stirs in the wee hours.
+This includes anything you do to get him drowsy, such as a bottle or a lullaby.
+You don’t have to take these special parts of your bedtime routine away.
+However, consider moving them to the start so that your little one is wide awake when laid down in the crib.

 6. Tweak the Schedule

-It’s possible that your baby is ready to drop a nap or needs a later bedtime in order to get tired enough for a solid night of sleep.
-Check out our age-appropriate schedules if you need some guidance.
+It’s possible that your baby is ready to drop a nap or needs a later bedtime in order to build enough sleep pressure for a solid night of sleep.
+Check out our age-appropriate schedules if you need some guidance with typical awake time increases.

 7. Get Back to the Basics

-If you can rule out a wet or dirty diaper, sickness, and environmental factors, go back to your sleep training basics.
-Continue with whatever method you used before, and trust that with consistency, you can get back on track.
-Sometimes children become curious after we react differently when they are sick, for example, and they need a reminder that it’s time to get back to the regular routine.
-So remember, check on your baby if he cries out after being a great sleeper.
-But unless he’s sick, put him back down while he’s still awake, so he can maintain his independent sleep skills.
+If you can rule out a wet or dirty diaper, sickness, and environmental factors, go back to sleep training basics.
+Continue with whatever method has worked before, and trust that with consistency, you can get right back on track.
+Sometimes children become curious after we react differently when they are sick or when we travel.
+Thus, they need a reminder that it’s time to revert back to the regular routine.
+After a comfort check, put your little one back down while he’s still awake so he can maintain his independent sleep skills with longevity.